abhisheksingh-17/Stripe-Payment/README.md

 ```
 **4.Set up your Stripe API key:**

-Replace "my api key" in the app.py file with your actual Stripe API key.
+Replace "Your api key" in the app.py file with your actual Stripe API key.
 You can obtain the API key from your Stripe dashboard-https://dashboard.stripe.com/test/apikeys
 ## Deployment

 **1.Run the Flask development server:**